 Choosito is a specialty search engine that is funded by the federal government’s National Science Foundation and primarily used by teachers to find educational resources for student standards.
 Choosito’s artificial intelligence algorithmic search engine helps educators and homeschoolers find the information they need.

-CommonLit.Org offers a reading program that is integrated into public school curriculum (over 70,000 schools) and as free websites for homeschooling students that offers digital lessons and a method in which to track a student’s progress over time.
+CommonLit.Org offers a reading program that is integrated into public school curriculum (over 70,000 schools) and has free online resources for homeschooling students that offers digital lessons and a method in which to track a student’s progress over time.
 CommonLit.Org’s unique learning digital lessons and videos are now available in Spanish.

 Disney Junior is the Disney Company’s website dedicated to young learners.
-The large variety of jigsaw puzzles, videos, and games offer free homeschool websites for kids with fun and engaging content.
+The large variety of jigsaw puzzles, educational videos for homeschool, and games offer free homeschool learning sites for kids with fun and engaging content.
 Young learners have the opportunity to join the Mickey Mouse Clubhouse or play Jane & the Never Land Pirates.

 10. Duck Duck Moose

 Duolingo is a fun and efficient program that makes learning a new language appealing and entertaining.
 Duolingo provides tools that offer personalized learning, motivating rewards, and immediate grading to offer quick gratification to mastering the lessons.
-The popularity and effectiveness of the application are now available in classrooms across the country.
+Due to the popularity and effectiveness of the application, it is now available in classrooms across the country.

 Exploratorium is located in San Francisco and operates as a public educational lab that offers visitors a unique experience through the reinterpretation of one’s perception of art and science, etc. In the mid-1990s, Exploratorium developed mobile apps for students and adult learners to safely follow a solar eclipse, the science of music, and the voyages of discovery beneath the ocean.